 Righting Relations is committed to uprooting systems of oppression in all forms, within ourselves, within our networks, and within our society.

 We strive for balance within our lives, families, communities and nations.
-We aim to work from a heart-centred place while honouring all our relations.
-We work to manifest harmony and respect for all life.
+We aim to work from a heart-centred place while honouring all our relations as part of an ongoing, collective commitment to mending relationships disrupted by colonialism and patriarchy, centering thought diversity, inclusivity, and mutual support.

 A Black man and an Indigenous woman stand next to each other, arms around each others’ back, with their other arms raised in the air.
 Their hands are clenched into fists as they smile at the camera.
 They are indoors, and behind them are windows looking out into the night, with flip-chart paper taped up in places.